sysghent/plant-pot/README.md

 The Pico family of microcontrollers does not have this feature built-in.
 You have two options for debugging a Pico:

-* It is possible to turn a spare Raspberry Pi Pico into a hardware debugging probe for another Pico.
+* It is possible to turn a spare Raspberry Pico into a hardware debugging probe for another Pico.
-* Buy (or borrow) an official Raspberry Pi hardware debug probe.
+* You buy (or borrow) an official Rasberry Pi hardware debug probe.
+* You manually force the target into BOOTSELF mode and flash with `picotool`.
+In that case, you will not be able to debug as easily (you will need a serial monitor).

 In this workshop, we will pursue the first option.
 If you get stuck, feel free to ask for a pre-made hardware debugger.